How to visit the ancient city of Hattusa independently using public transport

 The closest town to the historical site of Hattusa is Bogazkale, some 200 kilometres east of Ankara.
 Amasya, the closest tourist attraction of note, is 180 kilometres in the opposite northeasterly direction.
 The journey from Amasya to Bogazkale looks straightforward on a map but, unless you have your own transport, it isn’t.

-Travelling around Turkey using public transport is usually straightforward and we are used to to turning up at a bus station and easily finding a bus or a dolmus (fixed-route minivan) to our next destination.
+Travelling around Turkey using public transport is usually straightforward and we are used to turning up at a bus station and easily finding a bus or a dolmus (fixed-route minivan) to our next destination.
 Sometimes a change is required, but we normally arrive at our destination without too much hassle.
-There are exceptions but these are typically confined to out-of-the way places or less-visited sites.
+There are exceptions but these are typically confined to out-of-the-way places or less-visited sites.
 We hadn’t considered Hattusa would fall into that last category, but it did.

 We ended up taking a bus most of the way and hitching the rest.
 After getting off the bus, we were contemplating the best place to stand and wait for onward transport to Hattusa when a car pulled up and offered us a lift.
 This isn’t the first time this has happened and it’s how we accidentally started hitching a few years ago.
-The elderly man and his two equally elderly female companions didn’t speak any English but that didn’t stop them trying to have a conversation for the entire 25-minute drive to Bogazkale.
+The elderly man and his two equally elderly female companions didn’t speak any English but that didn’t stop them from trying to have a conversation for the entire 25-minute drive to Bogazkale.
 I’d earmarked a place to stay(*) and they very kindly dropped us off in front of the hotel; the guy even came in and located the owner for us.

 (*) Away from Istanbul and the major cities there’s usually no need to pre-book accommodation in Turkey these days.
-Sadly, the country’s popularity as a tourist destination is on the decline and during our two-month trip across the country a few years ago (ADD LINK) and on this one, we did things the old-fashioned way and simply rocked up to a property we had in mind.
+Sadly, the country’s popularity as a tourist destination is on the decline and during our two-month trip across the country a few years ago and on this one, we did things the old-fashioned way and simply rocked up to a property we had in mind.
 Many hotels and guest-houses we stayed in were running on a very low occupancy.
 It’s a real pity as Turkey is a world-class destination with some fantastic sights.
 The only positive is that you often or not have the sites completely to yourself.

 See further down the post for full details on the public transport and the options for getting to Hattusa independently.